sathishvj/optimizing-go-programs/readme.md

 Why is it showing 8 for NumCPU for a quad-core machine?
 The Intel chips on my machine is hyperthreaded - for each processor core that is physically present, the operating system addresses two virtual (logical) cores and shares the workload between them when possible.

 ### What should be the value of GOMAXPROCS?
-Upto Go 1.4, GOMAXPROCS defaulted to 1 because the

 The default setting of GOMAXPROCS in all Go releases [up to 1.4] is 1, because programs with frequent goroutine switches ran much slower when using multiple threads.
 It is much cheaper to switch between two goroutines in the same thread than to switch between two goroutines in different threads.